John-Mark01/PostgreSQL/HelloSQL.md

 # Type of databases
+- relational ```SQL```
-- relational - it works as a table
+   - it works as a table
+   - predefined Schema
+   - scales vertically - it has a limit, but it is very fast
-- non-relational
+- non-relational ```NoSQL```
+   - it works as a Dictionary objects
+   - dynamich schema
+   - hirarchial data storage
+   - scales horizontaly - we add new servers, but is slower

   <img width="1120" alt="image" src="https://github.com/user-attachments/assets/021be3e5-0b36-4c9a-9f1f-da288104653e" />